AxeldeRomblay/MLBox/python-package/README.md

 ## Stable version

 ### Install from pip

-MLBox is now available on PyPI, so you only need to run the following command:
+MLBox is now available on **PyPI**, so you only need to run the following command:

 .. code-block:: console

     $ pip install mlbox

 ### Install from the Github